nus-cs2103-AY2122S1/ip/docs/README.md

 ### b) Add `event` task 🏁

-Think of future events?
+Thinking of future events?
 Add an `event` task into your MBBPH.
 He will track both the task and the event time!

-Simply enter in the following format:
+Simply enter the commond in the following format:
 - ```event taskDecs /at yyyy-mm-ddThh:mm:ss```

-**remember to input T between data and time to follow the ISO_LOCAL_DATE_TIME format**
+**remember to input T between date and time to follow the ISO_LOCAL_DATE_TIME format**

 Example:
 ```java